d2l-ai/d2l-en/chapter_deep-learning-computation/model-construction.md

 which possess hundreds (152, thus the name) of layers, implementing the network one layer at a time can grow tedious.
-Moreover, this concern is not just hypothetical---such deep networks dominate numerous application areas, especally when training data is abundant.
+Moreover, this concern is not just hypothetical---such deep networks dominate numerous application areas, especially when training data is abundant.
-For example the ResNet architecture mentioned above ([He et al.](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf)) won the 2015 ImageNet and COCO computer vision compeititions for both recognition and detection.
+For example the ResNet architecture mentioned above ([He et al.](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/He_Deep_Residual_Learning_CVPR_2016_paper.pdf)) won the 2015 ImageNet and COCO computer vision competitions for both recognition and detection.
 Deep networks with many layers arranged into components with various repeating patterns are now ubiquitous in other domains including natural language processing and speech.

-To facilitate the implementation of networks consisting of components of arbitrary complecity, we introduce a new flexible concept: a neural network *block*.
+To facilitate the implementation of networks consisting of components of arbitrary complexity, we introduce a new flexible concept: a neural network *block*.
 A block could describe a single neuron, a high-dimensional layer,